TommasoSitzia/pantrop-stand-growth/README.md

 Data and R scripts for analysing age–height and age–DBH growth trajectories in pan-tropical planted forest stands.

-**Working manuscript title**
+## Working manuscript title

-*A pan-tropical database and synthesis of age–height and age–diameter growth in planted forest stands up to 40 years*
+**A pan-tropical database and synthesis of age–height and age–diameter growth in planted forest stands up to 40 years**

 ## Overview

-This repository contains the datasets and R workflows used to analyse relationships between stand age and two basic tree size attributes in tropical planted forest stands:
+This repository contains the datasets and R workflows used to analyse relationships between stand age and two basic tree-size attributes in tropical planted forest stands:

-- diameter at breast height (DBH)
+* diameter at breast height (DBH)
-- total tree height
+* total tree height

 The repository supports two complementary analyses:

-- a **DBH–age analysis**, based on Chapman–Richards growth curves
+* a **DBH–age analysis** comprising a pooled Chapman–Richards reference curve, Chapman–Richards curves for empirically defined slow and medium growth classes, and a non-asymptotic power model for the fast DBH class;
-- a **height–age analysis**, based on a two-component strategy including a baseline Chapman–Richards curve and a separate fast-juvenile power model
+* a **height–age analysis** based on a two-component strategy comprising a baseline Chapman–Richards curve and a separate fast-juvenile power model.

-The analyses are intended to provide transparent and reproducible default age–size relationships within the age range most strongly supported by the compiled evidence.
+The analyses are intended to provide transparent and reproducible general empirical reference relationships and alternative growth scenarios within the age range most strongly supported by the compiled evidence.

 ## Repository structure